-Initial house building plans can be divided into 3 phases
+The steps to building a house can be divided into 3 phases

 Choose a kit home package.

 Make your choice from the hundreds of kit homes available on the net.
-See my detailed 3 step process to help choose your own kit home to build.
-Go to my Kit Provider US Review page or Kit Provider AU Review Page for reviews of companies in your area or go to the Home Building Kits page to see descriptions of kit types.
+See my detailed 3 step process to help choose your own kit home to build or go to the Home Building Kits page to see descriptions of kit types.

 Choose components and PC (prime cost) items.

 Roof colors and cladding profiles are the basic components to choose.
 If you specify PC items, all need to be carefully chosen before the final quote can be offered.
 For more component info check out our kit inclusions page.
 To get a grip of how kits are priced go to our Kit Home Prices page or the Real Costs of Owner Building page.

 Sign a contract and pay a deposit.